COVID-19 pandemic in Alberta: Transmission

 Virus transmission can be travel-related, close contact cases or can be community-transmitted.
 By March 31, there were 286 cases known to have been spread through travel.
 Hinshaw reported in the last week in March that returning travellers were obligated to self-quarantine for 14 days.
-The province shifted testing priorities and was no longer testing returned travelers, so this number is not expected to rise.
+The province shifted testing priorities and was no longer testing returned travellers, so this number is not expected to rise.
 By the end of March there were 297 cases that had been "spread through close contact with an infected individual or object."

 About 72 people attended a curling bonspiel held at the Granite Curling Club in Edmonton from March 11 to 14 and by March 27 at least 24 medical professionals who participated had tested positive for COVID-19.
 Health officials believe that a doctor from Saskatchewan who had been to Las Vegas before attending the Edmonton event was the bonspiel's patient zero.
 There was a banquet at the event, and health officials suspect that serving spoons, which many people handled, were the source of spreading the virus.

-By March 25, 34 cases were linked to a "super spreader" event, a March 6 prayer meeting held at a private home in Calgary's Upper northwest zone, with a pastor from Singapore as the featured guest.
+By March 25, 34 cases were linked to a "super spreader" event, a March 6 prayer meeting held at a private home in Calgary's Upper Northwest zone, with a pastor from Singapore as the featured guest.
 Jason Kenney's polling numbers plummeted in the last few months of 2020.